Adjunct professor in the New York University School of Law, LL.M. (tax) program

-Eric Sloan is a partner in the New York office of Gibson, Dunn & Crutcher and a member of the Firm’s Tax Practice Group.
-With more than 25 years of broad transactional and structuring experience, Mr. Sloan focuses his tax practice on the use of partnerships in domestic and cross-border mergers and acquisitions, financing transactions, and restructurings.
-He also has developed substantial experience in initial public offerings, including advising on many "UP-C" IPOs in a range of industries.
+Eric Sloan is a partner in the New York and Washington D.C. offices of Gibson, Dunn & Crutcher and a member of the Firm’s Tax Practice Group.
+With nearly 30 years of broad transactional and structuring experience, Mr. Sloan is a recognized expert in partnership taxation, private equity, and "UP-C" IPOs.

 Karen Gilbreath Sowell is a principal in Ernst & Young LLP’s National Tax Department.
 Based in Washington, D.C., Karen serves as a co-leader of the Mergers and Acquisitions group.
 A partner since 2001, Karen has advised the firm’s most significant clients on complex transactions, and leads the firm’s practice involving corporate spin-off transactions.